UKCloud/documentation/articles/openstack/ostack-how-create-load-balancer.md

 7. Update ports to allow traffic to be sent via VIP IP.

-    - Get the port IDs that need updating These are the IDs that are associated to IP addresses of the Load Balancer servers you just created (LB1-node1 & LB1-node2).
+    - Get the port IDs that need updating.
+These are the IDs that are associated to IP addresses of the Load Balancer servers you just created (LB1-node1 & LB1-node2).

         **Command:** `openstack port list --network <network-name>`